inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 Visualizing Transport Connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a large network with a complex topology, there might be many transport layer
+In a large network with a complex topology, it can be difficult to determine which nodes
-applications and many nodes communicating.
-In such a case, it might be difficult
-to see which nodes communicate with which, or if there is any communication at
+are communicating and if any communication is occurring at all.
+Visualizing transport
-all.
-Transport connection visualization makes it easy to get information about
+connections provides an easy way to obtain information about active transport connections
-the active transport connections in the network at a glance.
-Visualization makes
-it easy to identify connections by their two endpoints and to tell different
+in the network.
+It allows for easy identification and differentiation of connections based
-connections apart.
-It also gives a quick overview of the number of connections
+on their endpoints, providing a quick overview of the number of connections in individual
-in individual nodes and the whole network.
+nodes and the entire network.

-The :ned:`TransportConnectionVisualizer` module (also part of
+The :ned:`TransportConnectionVisualizer` module (also part of :ned:`IntegratedVisualizer`)
-:ned:`IntegratedVisualizer`) displays color-coded icons above the two endpoints
-of an active, established transport layer level connection.
-The icons appear
+displays color-coded icons above the two endpoints of an active, established transport
-when the connection is established and disappear when it is closed.
-Naturally,
+layer connection.
+The icons appear when the connection is established and disappear when
-there can be multiple connections open at a node, thus there can be multiple
+it is closed.
+Multiple connections at a node result in multiple icons.
+Icons for the same
-icons for each node.
-Icons have the same color at both ends of the connection.
+connection have the same color at both endpoints.
+Additionally, letter codes can be displayed
-In addition to colors, letter codes (A, B, AA, ...) may also be displayed to
-help identify connections.
-Note that this visualizer does not display the paths
+to help identify connections.
+Note that this visualizer does not display the paths of packets.
-the packets take.
-If you are interested in that, take a look at
-:ned:`TransportRouteVisualizer`, covered in section
+For path visualization, refer to the :ned:`TransportRouteVisualizer` covered in the
-:ref:`ug:sec:visualization:transport-path-activity`.
+section :ref:`ug:sec:visualization:transport-path-activity`.

-The visualization is turned off by default, but it can be turned on by setting
+The visualization is disabled by default, but it can be enabled by setting the visualizer's
-the :par:`displayTransportConnections` parameter of the visualizer to true.
+:par:`displayTransportConnections` parameter to true.

-It is possible to filter the connections being visualized.
-By default, all
-connections are included.
-Filtering by hosts and port numbers can be achieved by
-setting the :par:`sourcePortFilter`, :par:`destinationPortFilter`,
+Connections to be visualized can be filtered using the :par:`sourcePortFilter`,
-:par:`sourceNodeFilter`, and :par:`destinationNodeFilter` parameters.
+:par:`destinationPortFilter`, :par:`sourceNodeFilter`, and :par:`destinationNodeFilter`
+parameters.

-The icon, colors, and other visual properties can be configured by setting the
+The icons and other visual properties can be customized using the visualizer's parameters.
-visualizer's parameters.

 .. _ug:sec:visualization:the-infrastructure: